Get all the latest data for Sicily

 What is the 5-year property price forecast for Sicily as of 2026?

-As of early 2026, cumulative property price growth in Sicily over the next 5 years is expected to be around 10% to 18% island-wide, which works out to roughly 2% to 3.5% per year on average.
+As of 2026, the estimated cumulative property price growth expected in Sicily over the next 5 years is about 18% in nominal terms.

 Which areas in Sicily will have the best price growth over the next 5 years?